-At My Forever Family, we believe it is every child’s right to have a safe and loving home for life, whether that be with parents, extended family or kin, or through open adoption or guardianship.
+Every child deserves a safe and nurturing home, whether that be with parents, extended family or kin, or through guardianship or open adoption.

 Placement decisions in NSW made by child protection authorities – when a child is unable to live safely at home – are guided through a hierarchy of decision making or permanent placement principles.
-The principles cover preservation and early intervention (keeping family together so that children are not removed), restoration (working with a family, community services and supports to ensure children can return to a nurturing and stable environment), guardianship, open adoption and parental responsibility to the Minister.
+The principles cover preservation and early intervention (keeping family together so that children are not removed), restoration (working with a family, community services and supports to ensure children can return to a nurturing and stable environment), guardianship and open adoption.

 Find out more about the paths to permanency on the Department of Communities and Justice website.